 - Displays pie charts with the percentage of male and female customers within the tagged customers.

-- The pie chart for a tag denotes the percentage of customers with in the Total Users that belongs to that tag.
+- Displays the pie chart for the tags with highest number of customers.
+The pie chart for a tag denotes the percentage of customers with in the Total Users that belong to that tag.
 The total number of customers for each tag is also displayed at the bottom of the respective pie chart.
 If a customer belongs to more than one tag, that customer is counted for all those tags.

 Displays a pie chart that shows the duration of each visit in the location during the specified period.
 The average dwell time is displayed in the center of the pie chart.
 This section also shows the number of visits for various dwell time ranges.
 For example, the count for <5 MINS represents the number of visits that spent less than 5 min.

 Average Number of Visits- Unique Users

 Displays a pie chart that shows the number of visits made by each unique customer in the location during the specified period.
 The average number of visit by a unique customer is displayed in the center of the pie chart.
 This section also shows the number of visits for various visit ranges.
 For example, the count for 1 VISITS represents the number of unique customers who have visited the location only once during the specified time period.

 Captive Portal Engagement

 Welcome Page Views